obscure-com/ti_touchdb/README.md

 Because the Titanium runtime already contains a JavaScript interpreter, TiTouchDB can run standard JavaScript map and reduce functions directly from design documents, just like Apache CouchDB.

+Join the #couchbaselite channel on irc.freenode.net to ask talk about all the mobile CouchDB solutions, including TiTouchDB.

 ## Using the Module

 See the Wiki pages for usage instructions and the samples directory for example apps.